FernanCetinaE/Angular-101/README.md

 Go to angular.json within the main folder of the project and change the value of "budgets" attributes, specifically to "maximumError"

+# Step 6: Last stage
+Run <code>ng build</code> to export a static folder with our App

 # Creating a Github repository and updating it
 ## Step 1: Create a new Repository
 ## Step 2: Sync our current project